1. Home

 2. You can drag and drop files from your computer directly into the submission box.Bb example drag and drop

-4. You can also click inside the submission box for the editor menu to appear.
-You can then alternatively select the paperclip attachment icon from the tool bar.Bb example attachment icon in text box
+4. You can also alternatively select the paperclip attachment icon on the editor menu of the submission box.Bb example attachment icon in text box

 5. You can then select the correct document from your device.
 Bb example upload document for submission file search